FAQ

 While Flash was on submission early 2009 I wrote Paranormalcy.
 When Flash didn't sell, I decided that Paranormalcy was the book to pursue.
 I spent a few months editing it (and editing it and editing it and editing it), and then sent it to Michelle, who agreed that we had something special.

 Fortunately many editors agreed, as well.
-It was on submission for less than a month when it sold to Erica Sussman (yay Erica!) at HarperTeen in a significant pre-empt.
+It was on submission for less than a month when it sold.
+Yay selling!
+Since then I have written many books, most of which have sold to publishers and some of which have not, because such is the nature of writing.

 Can I have an ARC or review copy of [Whatever Book Is Next] to review on my blog?